Ballymena: 21st century

 In January 2013, the actor Liam Neeson, a native of Ballymena, received the freedom of the borough.
 Ian Paisley was made a freeman of Ballymena in December 2004.

 Ballymena is described by some observers as being at the heart of Northern Ireland's equivalent of the Bible Belt.
 It has a Protestant majority.
 In the early 1990s the Democratic Unionist Party (DUP)-dominated town council banned a performance by the ELO Part II in the township, saying they would attract "the four Ds Drink, Drugs, Devil and Debauchery".
 The Council banned the screening of Brokeback Mountain (2005), starring Jake Gyllenhaal and Heath Ledger, as it featured a homosexual relationship.
 An impersonator of comic Roy 'Chubby' Brown was also banned.

 The majority of the town's Catholic population is situated around the Broughshane and Cushendall Road areas.
 Recently there has been tension in the Dunclug area of the town which now has a Catholic majority.
 These tensions have been associated with internment bonfires and the flying of republican flags; the town has tried to reduce tensions.

 In 2011 it was revealed that Ballymena has the third-highest level of legal gun ownership in Northern Ireland.

 Ballymena competed for city status as part of the Platinum Jubilee Civic Honours.
 However, the bid was unsuccessful.

-In June 2025, Ballymena was the scene of an alleged attempted sexual assault by two 14-year-old boys which triggered heavy rioting that lasted for several days.
+In June 2025, Ballymena was the scene of an alleged attempted oral rape by two 14-year-old immigrant boys which triggered heavy rioting that lasted for several days.
 The police alleged the riots were racially motivated.